grv1207/Graph-KD/README.md

 The knowledge-graph that is used to build this tool is the **UMLS (Unified Medical Language System) dataset** which is freely available at [UMLS website](https://uts.nlm.nih.gov/home.html)

-In order to use Graph-Kb you should have:
+In order to use Graph-KD you should have:
 * Neo4j
 * JVM
 * Python 3.x